 Let me be clear, the kids’ lessons were with Park City Mountain and not Hyatt Centric…but I mention it here because it was SO EASY to get to the lessons from the hotel…and the instructors were stupendous!
 Seriously.
 So, in my mind, it’s a match made in heaven.

-Do your kids need lessons?
+Do all kids need lessons?
 I guess not.

 First, you want the kids to have a great time.
 You’ve spent the money and effort to come out west for a real ski vacation They need to enjoy it.
 If you’re like us, you want to make sure they are begging you to come back the following season.
 And in order to have a great time, they need to know how to ski or snowboard.

 Second, Moms and Dads are not the best teachers for their own kids – even if you’re great on the snow.
 Investing in a teacher who knows how to teach skiing or snowboarding makes a difference – and leaves all the emotional issues off the table.

 Third, it gives you a day on the slopes together, without the kiddos.
 Our boys took boarding lessons from 9am – 3pm.
 That gave us plenty of time to hit the more difficult trails and spend a little time together, which we enjoyed.